When you think of things to do in Rome, keep one main thing in mind. Rome is the capital city of Western Art.

 Pasta and salad in any of the small family owned restaurants on the Via dei Pastini just off the Pantheon plaza.
 There's also a great ice cream store at the end of the block.

 Pizza in any small pizzeria in Trastevere.
 Look for the lines.
-It’s usually cheap and good.
+It's usually cheap and good.
 Have the wine.
+Alternatively, take the Devour Tours food tour of Trastevere.
+You won't be disappointed.

 Many of the list of things to see and do in Rome are UNESCO World Heritage sites in Italy.
 Click the link to see a full list of Italian World Heritage sites with links to the ones we've visited.